RasmussenLab/vamb/workflow_PlasMAAG/README.md

 # TODO
 - [ ] Lock in package versions for conda such that we do not need to solve the environments each time, and for reproducibility
-- [ ] Add fasta files of the contigs to the output directory
 - [ ] Test that cluster submit works
       - plasmid_bins/ *.fna
       - nonplasmid_bins/ *.fna